-Over the course of 2017, the SBCI successfully established its risk-sharing capability and products to support additional lending to SMEs in Ireland and to act as a conduit for European SMEs financing initiatives.
-This capability was further developed through 2018 with the addition of the Brexit Loan Scheme and the enhanced Credit Guarantee Scheme 2017 for SMEs.
-Risk-sharing allows for the sharing of the credit risk on the overall loan portfolio to the benefit of the partnering financial institution.
-Despite the current availability of liquidity in the market there have been persistent gaps in the provision of credit, particularly for more risky projects in the Irish market, as similarly experienced across the EU post the 07/08 financial crisis.
-The SBCI supports the provision of additional lending to SMEs through its role as operator and manager of the Credit Guarantee Scheme 2017, and through its own guaranteed loan product, the Brexit Loan Scheme.
+Over the course of 2019, the SBCI successfully expanded its risk-sharing capability and products to support additional lending to SMEs in Ireland and to act as a conduit for European SMEs financing initiatives.
+This capability was further developed through 2019 with the addition of the Future Growth Loan Scheme and the enhanced Credit Guarantee Scheme for SMEs.
+Risksharing allows for the sharing of the credit risk on the overall loan portfolio to the benefit of the partnering financial institution.
+Despite the current availability of liquidity in the Irish market, there have been persistent gaps in the provision of credit, particularly for more risky projects, as similarly experienced across EU post-crisis.
+The SBCI supports the provision of additional lending to SMEs through its role as operator and manager of the Credit Guarantee Scheme and its own guaranteed loan products, the Brexit Loan Scheme and the Future Growth Loan Scheme.